afalahi/DashboardSeeder/readme.md

 ### Notes

 This cli will only work for The default Login and Registration Journeys.
 The registration Journey must be named "Registration" and the Login Journey shouldn't do more than collecting `Platform Username`, `Platform Password` and a `Data Store` decision node.
+The registered users have a `@forgeblocks.com` email to make it easier to delete them later, manually; the CLI doesn't delete users

 #### Journey build